 The Wellesley Engineering Laboratory (We-Lab) offers introductory engineering courses for those interested in learning a bit (or a lot) more about engineering.
 We also advise students interested in engineering and aim to connect with many disciplines across the campus.
 Students interested in studying engineering further can take classes and with nearby Olin College and MIT; Olin offers an engineering certificate; both of these schools also have dual degree options.

-Engineering at Wellesley is focused on offering introductory engineering opportunities to all interested students in order to further their liberal arts education.
-An engineering major or minor is not offered at Wellesley.
+No. Engineering at Wellesley is focused on offering introductory engineering opportunities to all interested students in order to further their liberal arts education.
 Students interested in receiving an engineering degree should reach out to the engineering advising team at Wellesley for support, who can help them explore the possibility of going to graduate school in engineering or consider double degree options with Olin and MIT, recognizing the difficulty in pursuing two degrees on two campuses in five years.

 Please feel free to contact Amy Banzaert to learn more about engineering at Wellesley.
 You can request to join the Wellesley engineering google group, which provides infrequent emails (usually monthly) about engineering activities at the college.

-Class Dean Jennifer Stephan advises all students at Wellesley who are interested in pursuing engineering academically.
+Class Dean Alison Black advises all students at Wellesley who are interested in pursuing engineering academically.
 Other faculty like Professors Robbie Berg, Ted Ducas, and Lyn Turbak also welcome conversations about engineering.
 Please see the faculty page for their contact information.